dfreilich/summaries/CleanCode.md

 * Add Meaningful Context &rarr; Place names in context by enclosing them inside well-named classes, functions, or namespaces.

 ## Chapter 3: Functions
+Some good rules of functions are:
+* They should be small &rarr; Functions hardly ever be 20 lines long, and should never be 100 lines long.
+Ideally, every function should be 2, 3, or 3 lines long.
+* Minimize Blocks/Indenting &rarr; Blocks within `if`'s, `else`'s, `while`'s and so on should be one line long, probably a function call.
+Functions shouldn't be large enough to hold nested structures, and the indent level of a function should not be greater than 1 or 2.
+* Do One Thing &rarr; **Functions should do one thing.
+They should do it well.
+They should do it only**.
+If a function does only those steps that are one level below the stated name of the function, then the function is doing one thing.
+* Sections within Functions &rarr; They shouldn't exist.
+If there are separate functions, it is an obvious symptom of doing more than one thing.
+* One level of Abstraction per Function &rarr; Mixing levels of abstraction within a function is always confusing.
+* Reading Code from Top to Bottom &rarr; Every function should be followed by those at the next level of abstraction.
+Each function should introduce the next, or close to it, and each function should remain at a consistent level of abstraction
+* Switch Statements &rarr; Try to ensure that `switch` statements are buried in low-level classes, and only used once, by polymorphism.
+Instead of having a number of functions that switch based on the type of `Employee`, have an abstract class `Employee` that will define some functions, and use an Factory to build Employees, based on the type you need.
+* Use Descriptive Names &rarr; Much like with everything else, use names to describe everything you do in a function. *You know you are working on clean code when each routine turns out to be pretty much what you expected.* A long descriptive name is better than a short enigmatic name.
+A long descriptive name is better than a long descriptive comment.
+Be consistent in your names.
+* Function Arguments &rarr; The ideal number of arguments for a function is zero.
+Next comes one, followed closely by two.
+Three arguments should be avoided where possible.
+More than three requires very special justification – and then shouldn't be used anyway.
+Arguments take conceptual power, and make testing hard (in order to test every combination of appropriate values).
+Output arguments are harder to understand than input arguments.
+* Flag Arguments &rarr; Flag arguments are ugly.
+Passing a boolean into a function is a truly terribly practice.
+It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
 ## Chapter 4: Comments
 ## Chapter 5: Formatting
 ## Chapter 6: Objects and Data Structures